EshwarPendem/grpc-user-service/README.md

       ```bash
          {"city":{"value":"New York"}, "phone":{"value":1234567890}}
       ```
    similary you can provide other attributes ("user_id","height","married") for search
-         Note: at least one attribute should be provided for search phone number should be 10 digits
-               height, user_id, and phone should be positive values.
+   Note: at least one attribute should be provided for search phone number should be 10 digitsheight, user_id, and phone should be positive values.

    b.
 Via grpcurl
       -> install grpcurl and verify installation.